 Email marketing has become one of the most important parts of any business, especially as so many of our shopping transactions move online.
 But how do you know which email marketing platform is best for your individual business?
 Well, hopefully this will help you decide.

 With around 12 million active customers, Mailchimp is easily one of the most popular email marketing systems out there.
 Mailchimp offers numerous pricing plans and can handle campaigns for nearly any size of business.
 The company boasts their “award-winning support” and hefty list of features helps them stand out from the crowd.

-Mailchimp offers a simple, drag-and-drop email builder that uses a block system.
+Mailchimp offers a newly redesigned email builder that uses a block system.
 With just a few clicks of the mouse, you can set up an entire email newsletter or mock up a promotional email for your next sale or product release.
 You can also use Mailchimp’s pre-built templates or set up your own templates so you can simply replace images or text without creating the entire email from scratch.
 Furthermore, Mailchimp offers options for you to insert surveys, images, videos, and more right into the email.

 Mailchimp doesn’t just offer email designs, though.
 You can create landing pages, custom forms, and even webpages.
 While these can all help businesses grow and expand their reach, Mailchimp’s simplistic system can limit your design capabilities.

 Mailchimp gives users the option to send emails to their entire subscription list or to just specific audience segments.
 You can also program delivery times based on time zones or other options.
 Additionally, you can generate a campaign link to share your email campaign on your website, or link social media accounts to share emails out through Facebook, Instagram, or Twitter.

 Mailchimp includes some analytics tools so you can see your reach through open counts, click rates within the email, and number of replies.
 You can also connect your Mailchimp account with Google Analytics to receive insights as to how your email campaigns impact your site traffic and sales.